2.8 Provisions and contingent liabilities Provisions

 (i) Trade Receivables

 Customer credit risk is managed by each business unit subject to the Company's established policy, procedures and control relating to customer credit risk management.
 Credit quality of a customer is assessed based on an extensive credit rating scorecard and individual credit limits are defined in accordance with this assessment.
-Outstanding customer receivables are regularly monitored.
-Out of that, the Company has 10 customers that owed the Company approx. Rs.
-1264.30 lakhs(March 31, 2023: Rs.
-1605.51 lakhs) and accounted for 35.46 % (March 31, 2023: 46.67%) of total trade receivables.
+Outstanding customer receivables are regularly

-An impairment analysis is performed at each reporting date on trade receivables by lifetime expected credit loss method based on provision matrix.
+expected credit loss method based on provision matrix.
 The maximum exposure to credit risk at the reporting date is the carrying value of each class of financial assets.
 The Company does not hold collateral as security.
 The Company evaluates the concentration of risk with respect to trade receivables as low, as its customers are located in several jurisdictions and industries and operate in largely independent markets.

 (ii) Financial instruments and cash deposits

-Credit risk from balances with banks and financial institutions is managed by the Company's treasury in accordance with the Company's policy.
+Credit risk from balances with banks and financial institutions is managed by the Company’s treasury in accordance with the Company's policy.
 Investments of surplus funds are made in bank deposits and other risk free securities.
-The limits are set to minimise the concentration of risks and therefore mitigate financial loss through counterparty's potential failure to make payments.
+The limits are set to minimize the concentration of risks and therefore mitigate financial loss through counterparty’s potential failure to make payments.

-57 Additional regulatory information required by Schedule III of Companies Act, 2013
+59 Additional regulatory information required by Schedule III of Companies Act, 2013

-(i) Details of Benami Properties: No proceedings have been initiated or are pending against the Company for holding any Benami property under the Benami Trasactions (prohibition) Act,1988 (45 of 1988) and the rules made thereunder.
+(i) Details of Benami Properties: No proceedings have been initiated or are pending against the Company for holding any Benami property under the Benami Transactions (prohibition) Act,1988 (45 of 1988) and the rules made thereunder.

 (ii) Utilization of borrowed funds and share premium: